sristiM123/SOC_Home_Lab/docs/firewall-guide.md

 # Firewalls for SOC Analysts: From Home Lab to Enterprise

 A complete reference connecting what I built in my home lab (Windows Defender Firewall + Wazuh) to how firewalls work in enterprise SOC environments.
-Organised so you can see clearly: what transfers directly, what is similar with different terminology, and what is genuinely different.
+Organized so it is clear: what transfers directly, what is similar with different terminology, and what is genuinely different.

 ---

 ## Part 1 — The Foundations (these are universal)

-These concepts are identical everywhere, from a laptop firewall to a data-centre Palo Alto.
-Master them once and they apply to every firewall you will ever touch.
+These concepts are identical everywhere, from a laptop firewall to a data-center Palo Alto.

 ### The anatomy of a firewall rule